aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/model_cmd_2.md

 ### Prerequisites
 * Analyze and fill any test gaps
 * Is the helper/loader exposed by AWS powerful enough to make these edits without being too convoluted?
-Can push complexity down
+Can push complexity down.
+  * What kind of relations **cannot** be captured by editing `aws-sdk`?
+These will need to be mapped as attributes in `ackmodel`
 * Any issues with marshalling `ackmodel` with updated structs?

-### Implementation

 #### Create new `model` command
 * Add `cmd/ack-generate/model.go`
 * Move [loadModelWithLatestAPIVersion](https://github.com/aws-controllers-k8s/code-generator/blob/main/cmd/ack-generate/command/common.go#L219) and deps to use as `generateModel()`
   * remove checking the output directory and instead rely on `--version` to be passed in or default to `v1alpha1`
-* Marhsall & cache it
+* Marhsall & cache `ackgenmodel` in `--cache-dir`

 #### Update `api` and `controller` commands